 service: my-service package: patterns: - '!tmp/**' - '!.git/**' - some-file artifact: path/to/my-artifact.zip

 If you want even more controls over your functions for deployment you can configure them to be packaged independently.
 This allows you more control for optimizing your deployment.
 To enable individual packaging set

-individually to true in the service wide packaging settings.
+individually to true in the service or function wide packaging settings.